snudurupati/azure-databricks-workshop/ReadMe2.md

 5. Create batch predictions out of the best model<br>
 6. Finally persist the predictions on a SQL Server database for downstream consumption<br>

-the DL workshop consists of
+The DL workshop consists of
 1. Working with image data:
 2. Loading images natively in Spark DataFrames
 3. Transfer learning, a super quick way to leverage deep learning